upskiller-xyz/base/base/Project Management/External meetings/Meeting 1 with BuroHappold.md

     - **Malmö Municipality Collaboration**: Pilot test using Revit models for building permits as part of a climate declaration initiative.
     - **Labeling in BIM Models**: Standardizing and harmonizing labeling using AI.
 This could evolve from merely standardizing to creating and applying new labeling systems, adding a layer of structure with BIM to Graph.
     - **Extended Graphs**: Developing digital twin cities by expanding BIM model graphs.
+    - **80-20**: what are the 20 questions people will ask 95% of the time to the graph? (make graphs smaller, they dont need to answer all question, just 20)

 ### 🚀 Actions